Master of Education in School Counseling and Preliminary License

 At the start of the program, we provide advising for each student to review the course requirements and plan for the sequence of classes that will work best for you.
 Faculty advisors are available to students throughout the program for planning, counsel, and academic advice.

-In addition to the required coursework, students spend substantial time working in schools from the very first term.
-During the program, students work at three different school sites, earning authorization for all grade levels, K-12.
+In addition to the required coursework, students spend substantial time working in schools.
+During the program, students work at different school sites, earning authorization for all grade levels, K-12.
 Students in Track II will also spend time in schools completing a teaching practicum.

 Applying to the Program

 The Master of Education in School Counseling and Preliminary License Program is for students with a completed bachelor’s degree and an interest in pursuing a career as a K-12 school counselor.
 We expect successful applicants to have knowledge of child development, experience working with youth, and a commitment to working with diverse communities.
 We do not require specific undergraduate majors, although we strongly encourage experience and knowledge gained through education or work or volunteer experiences.

 There are two possible tracks for candidates in this program.
 Track I is for those with two academic years of experience as a full-time licensed teacher in a public education setting or in a regionally accredited private school in any state or other U.S. jurisdiction.
 Track II is for those who do not currently hold a license in teaching.
 For more information about the tracks, view the current program of study in the catalog (see link at the top of this page).
 Please note that regardless of the Track, program completion takes two full academic years.

 To register for courses in any School Counseling program, an individual must either be fully admitted or have Special Student status.
 Special Student status allows an individual to take a limited number of semester hours in specifically designated courses prior to formal admission.
 Currently these courses include:SCED SCED 507 Development of the Learner: Children and Adolescents

 SCED 521 Family Dynamics, Consultation, and Community Resources